aaaasmile/mysportsToFit/Readme.md

 ## Build and use
 Clone the repository and create a config.toml file with your mysports credentials (email and password).
-Then, if you know one of your activity ids, you can try to download it in Fit format.
+Then, if you know one of your activity id (i.e. 205727472), you can try to download it in Fit format.
 The Powershell process:

     git clone https://github.com/aaaasmile/mysportsToFit.git